monolithgoon/fullstack-typescript-postgres-todo-app/README.md

 ## Build from scratch

+### 1. Clone the GitHub repo and run `npx create t3-app@latest

+### 2. Initialize the PostgreSQL database on Supabase

-### 1. Create new project
+- A. Create new Supabase project

 Sign up to Supabase - [https://app.supabase.com](https://app.supabase.com) and create a new project.
 Wait for your database to start.

-### 2. Clone the GitHub repo

-Once your database has started, run the "Todo List" quickstart.
-Inside of your project, enter the `SQL editor` tab and scroll down until you see `TODO LIST: Build a basic todo list with Row Level Security`.

-### 3. Get the URL and Key
+- B. Get the URL and Key

-Go to the Project Settings (the cog icon), open the API tab, and find your API URL and `anon` key, you'll need these in the next step.
+Once the database has started, go to the Supabase Project Settings (the cog icon), open the API tab, and find your databse URL.
+Copy the database URI, and update the `DATABASE_URL` environment variables

+- C. Run `prisma db push` to sync the local schema with the cloud Postgres database

 ## Authors